Ethical Travel: Voting With Our Wings

 Destinations of Interest

-Every year, along with the ten countries selected for their commitment to social justice and sustainable environmental practices, we suggest five additional “Destinations of Interest for 2015.”
+Every year, along with the ten countries selected for their commitment to social justice and sustainable environmental practices, we suggest five additional “Destinations of Interest.”

 Though these countries aren’t wholly ethical destinations, open-minded travelers can learn much by visiting them.
 We believe it’s sometimes essential to step behind the “media curtain” and inform oneself about controversial places through direct contact with local people.
 Nothing compares to witnessing firsthand the dynamic processes of social and political change.